Airport Baggage Handling Systems Market Size and Share

 By Solution: Check-In Systems Lead, Tracking Accelerates

-Check-in and ticketing solutions represented 31.56% of the airport baggage handling systems market in 2024, reflecting their ubiquity at every terminal entrance stage.
-Yet tracking and tracing solutions are on a faster 11.20% CAGR, underlining management’s pivot from transaction automation to data-centric decision support.
+Check-in and ticketing solutions represented 31.12% of the airport baggage handling systems market in 2025, reflecting their ubiquity at every terminal entrance stage.
+Yet, tracking and tracing solutions are experiencing a faster 10.98% CAGR, underscoring management’s pivot from transaction automation to data-centric decision support.
 Airlines quantify mishandling cost-savings at up to USD 3 per passenger once end-to-end visibility becomes standard practice, incentivizing airports to embed RFID mats under reclaim belts and handover points.

 Security screening modules retain procurement priority wherever regulators revise detection thresholds.
 The TSA alone earmarks USD 250 million per year for next-gen explosive detectors that must dovetail seamlessly with conveyor logic and supervisory control software.
 Early baggage-storage platforms monetize dwell time by offering airlines flexibility to accept bags hours in advance and even create retail pick-up services that add non-aeronautical revenue.
-The convergent effect keeps the airport baggage handling systems market size expanding across multiple revenue levers, not merely passenger-footfall growth.
+The convergent effect continues to drive the expansion of the airport baggage handling systems market size across multiple revenue levers, not just passenger footfall growth.

 By Technology: AI Disrupts Barcode Dominance

 RFID anchors the sensor backbone, meeting IATA Resolution 753 compliance while stitching live bag telemetry into airline apps.
-IoT gateways aggregate vibration, motor current, and temperature readings, letting neural nets flag failure precursors hours ahead of conventional thresholds.
+IoT gateways aggregate vibration, motor current, and temperature readings, allowing neural networks to flag failure precursors hours ahead of conventional thresholds.
 Robotics continues to seep in from the cargo ramp with autonomous dollies that navigate mixed-traffic aprons, bringing an entirely new supplier cohort into the airport baggage handling systems market.

-Airport Baggage Handling Systems Market: Market Share by Technology
+Airport Baggage Handling Systems Market: Market Share by Technology, 2025

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.